Kortgene: History

-The Dutch Reformed church is a single aisled church which a semi-built-in tower.
+The city was established in part by the Dutch Reformed Church.
+It's oldest church building is a single-aisled church which a semi-built-in tower.
 The tower dates from the 15th century.
 The church was rebuilt in stages in 1686 and 1754.
 The interior was restored in 1955.
 Kortgene was home to 921 people in 1840.

 Kortgene was flooded during the North Sea flood of 1953, and 49 people died.
 It developed into a recreational centre with marina and villa wards after the 1960s.
 Kortgene was an independent municipality and contained nearby villages Colijnsplaat and Kats until 1995, when it merged with municipality Wissenkerke into the new municipality of Noord-Beveland.